kjappelbaum/oximachinetool/README.md

 - Build the docker image for the app based on the modified `tools-barebone` image (`docker build -t oximachine .`).
 Note that

   - you need to use ubuntu 16.04 version in the `tools-barebone`, otherwise there are some issues with Apache

   - and run everything python related with `python3.6` (or higher) as the ML tools do not work with older python versions.

 - Run the image `docker run -p 8091:80 -it oximachine`

+## ToDo

+- [ ] Precompute feature vectors for example

+- [ ] Add some explainability plots

+- [ ] Couple details with structure

+- [ ] Add plot of feature distribution in trainin set (e.g. violin plot) and the metal site as dots